 |The company absorbs my energy but does not reward me in return.

 - Deterioration of relationships among colleagues and with bosses/subordinates.

 - Decrease in motivation and commitment to the company, which worsens the situation.

-- Deterioration of physical and psychological health: how to handle stress at work can be tiring, it damages the immune system, worsens attention and memory, generates a feeling of anguish and helplessness if it is very prolonged.
+- Deterioration of physical and psychological health: how to handle stress at work can be tiring.
+It damages the immune system, worsens attention and memory, and generates a feeling of anguish and helplessness if it is very prolonged.
 That is why it is behind so many medical leaves when it is not addressed in time.

 How to handle stress at work